-DETAILED ITINERARY Day 1
+Detailed itinerary Day 1

 Flight to Lukla – Trek to Phakding [2656m] A flight to Lukla and a landing on a steep mountain runway brings us to the start of our trek at the village of Lukla [2850m].
-After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.
+After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and stay overnight in Phakding.

 Trek to Namche [3450m] From Phakding, we cross and re-cross the river on high suspension bridges.
-Beyond Monjo is the entrance to the Sagarmatha National Park, which was set-up to protect and preserve the fragile mountain environment.
+Beyond Monjo is the entrance to the Sagarmatha National Park, which was set up to protect and preserve the fragile mountain environment.
 We then take a steep hike to Namche.
 If the weather is clear, we get the first glimpse of Mt Everest.
-Namche is the main trading village in the Khumbu.
+Namche is the main trading village in Khumbu.
 It has a busy Saturday market – a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.

 Rest day in Namche Namche is tucked away between two ridges amidst the giant peaks of the Khumbu and has an abundance of lodges, tea shops, and souvenir shops.
-It is an ideal place to spend a day, acclimatizing to the new altitude before heading off towards Tengboche.
-To acclimatize, you visit Khunde Hospital set-up by Sir Edmund Hillary or take a one hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam, Nuptse, Lhotse, and Everest.
+It is an ideal place to spend a day acclimatizing to the new altitude before heading off towards Tengboche.
+To acclimatize, you visit Khunde Hospital, set up by Sir Edmund Hillary or take a one hour walk up to the Everest View Hotel above Namche for the sunset view of Ama Dablam Nuptse, Lhotse, and Everest.
 There are also excellent views from the National Park Centre and Museum just above the town.

-Trek to Tengboche [3867m] From Namche, the trail contours on to the side of the valley, high above the Dudh Kosi.
+Trek to Tengboche [3867m] From Namche, the trail contours onto the side of the Valley, high above the Dudh Kosi.
 We get our first magnificent views of the high peaks of the Khumbu, including Mt Everest, Lhotse, Nuptse, and Ama Dablam.
 Passing by several villages and numerous tea shops, we descend steeply to a bridge over the river at Phunki Tenga.
 The town is an ideal stopover for lunch.
 Here we can rest before doing the steep climb to Tengboche.
-Although the hike up the zigzag path is tiring, it presents us with many beautiful sights of rhododendron bushes with beautiful birds and superb mountain scenery.
+Although the hike up the zigzag path is tiring, it presents us with many beautiful sights of rhododendron bushes, beautiful birds and superb mountain scenery.
 Tengboche is famous for its legendary monastery, the largest in the Khumbu.
 A spectacular panorama of Everest, Lhotse and Ama Dablam rising on the horizon can see from the campsite.

 Trek to Everest Base Camp [5357m] A very early start is required to reach the Everest Base Camp.
 It takes several hours as the trail weaves its way through ice pinnacles and past the crevasses of the Khumbu Glacier.
 On the return leg, we can make a higher route to get a spectacular view of the Khumbu icefall and the way to the South Col. We return to either Gorak Shep or Lobuche.

 Trek to Pangboche [3985m] Today’s trek is mostly downhill.
-As we retrace our steps to Duglha and descend to Pheriche, we arrive at The Himalayan Rescue Association, a trekker’s aid post and worth a visit.
+As we retrace our steps to Duglha and descend to Pheriche, we arrive at The Himalayan Rescue Association, a trekker’s aid post worth a visit.
 After lunch, we cross the Khumbu Khola on a wooden suspension bridge and follow the Imja Khola to the village of Pangboche.

 Trek to Namche [3450m] We continue to follow the river and, after crossing it, climb back up through birch and rhododendron forest to Tengboche.
 Kwangde, Tawache, Everest, Nuptse, Lhotse, Ama Dablam, Kantega and Thamserku are just a few of the Himalayan giants to be seen.
 From Tengboche, we descend to the bridge over the Dudh Kosi.
-At Phunki Tenga, we get to see the water driven prayer wheels, before making our way back to Namche.
+At Phunki Tenga, we see the water driven prayer wheels before making our way back to Namche.